 How Does the OTC Market Work?

-More than a place for penny stocks and fallen companies, OTC markets represent international organizations, up-and-coming companies, venture businesses and more—including derivatives.
+More than a place for penny stocks and fallen companies, OTC markets represent international organizations, up-and-coming companies, venture businesses and more.

-What is an OTC Market?
+What Is an OTC Market?

 Types of OTC Products

 The scope of OTC products is wide and diverse.
 Because there aren’t exchange-listing requirements or specific barriers to entry, an eclectic range of financial products are available.
 It all depends on who’s selling and who’s buying!

 - Equities: There are a broad range of stocks available OTC.
 Most of them represent companies too small to list on a major exchange or foreign companies that don’t meet listing requirements.
 While there are some junk securities and penny stocks, the broad scope of OTC equities represent viable companies.